 Quality design and materials should be prioritised above house size.

 Please note these are guidelines and we invite all designs which would work with the environment at Stoney Hill.

 A sample of styles.
-See more on our Pinterest Page XXX
+See more on our 'Stoney Hill' Pinterest page.